-- Agamben - disposable 40 Bare Ife
+A page from Hayv Kahraman's sketchbook - Agamben - disposable 40 disponsable Bare life - Problem people/DuBos - Grasse / Hama Amot - Blad Spot?

-Bare Ife

-- Problem people / Du Bois

-- Eraswe / Hama Amot

-- Blad Spot?

-November 2019
+JACK SHAINMAN GALLERY

-"She reminds me of that Mexican artist Frida Kahlo," said a middle-aged man as he scanned new works by Hayv Kahraman depicting her constant subject: a black-haired woman with fair skin, poppy-red lips, and large, heavy-lidded eyes.
+"She reminds me of that Mexican artist Frida Kahlo," said a middleaged man as he scanned new works by Hayv Kahraman depicting her constant subject: a black-haired woman with fair skin, poppy-red lips, and large, heavy-lidded eyes.
 It may have been this figure's unapologetic unibrow that inspired the comment.
 But Kahraman, who is from Iraq, also shares the tendency of "that Mexican artist" to weaponize reductive views of her ethnicity and sexuality in paintings as subversive as they are beautiful.
 She has described her recurring character as an extension of herself: an avatar of her desperation to assimilate as a teenage refugee in Sweden and of her subsequent reconnection with her heritage.